tharhtoonaing/Development-of-a-Python-Based-EMS-for-Renewable-Integrated-Hydrogen-Production-and-Storage/README.md

 * Add plots with matplotlib
 * Compare electrolyzer capacities
 * Analyze curtailed energy
 * Add optimization or machine learning later

 ## Purpose

+The purpose of this project is to model renewable hydrogen production from real solar and wind data while considering electrolyzer efficiency, capacity limits, and curtailed energy.

+* Add optimization or machine learning later

+## Purpose